acozine/sufia-centos/README.md

 3. these scripts assume that you have a separate virtual drive available for the application installation at dev/sdc (assuming sda is your main system drive and sdb is your swap drive).
 3. edit the `hosts` file in this directory and replace the ip address for hydra-head with your server's IP
 4. edit the `vars:` section of the vanilla.yml file and enter data for your system - see the commented lines
-5. run `ansible-playbook vanilla.yml` from the root directory of this repo on your local machine
+5. run `ansible-playbook -i hosts vanilla.yml` from the root directory of this repo on your local machine
+6. if the playbook fails, you can restart it at a particular task with `ansible-playbook -i hosts vanilla.yml --start-at-task='rolename | taskname'`

 ## Next Steps

-This project expects your code to be deployed with [Capistrano](http://capistranorb.com/).
+This project deploys your code to be deployed with [Capistrano](http://capistranorb.com/).
 If your project doesn't already use
 Capistrano and have at least one deployment stage defined, that's a little beyond us here - go look at the Capistrano getting started documentation and then come back here.